ricklove/rick-love-master/code/blog-content/pages/about.md

         </p>
         <p>
             <span>Before Geocities and that junk.
 I had a custom website - with GIFs everywhere, a java applet, and the eternal "In Construction" GIF guy.</span>
-            <span>I even got a free MSDN subscription before that was worth anything.</span>
+            <span>I even got a free MSDN subscription because I had a java applet on my page - though I didn't really know what MSDN was and never used it.</span>
         </p>
         <p>
             <span>For a fun fact, I was even ranked #1 on yahoo when searching for my high school.</span>
+            <span>Yahoo was the search engine back then - you know - before google existed and we used Netscape Navigator.</span>
         </p>
     </div>